-Addressing the emergency shelter and transitional housing needs of homeless persons.
+Addressing the emergency shelter and transitional housing needs of homeless persons

 Locally, the Salvation Army Bell Shelter operates a comprehensive program that offers transitional care for up to 350 homeless men and women.
+The City will continue to allocate CDBG funds to the Salvation Army Bell Shelter.
 The goal of the Bell Shelter is to meet the needs of the homeless population by addressing the myriad of reasons why people become homeless and assisting them in developing a higher quality of life through independence.
 Services offered include emergency shelter, transitional housing, substance abuse rehabilitation, case management, counseling, on-site health care & medical referrals, HIV/AIDS education, ESL classes, computer training, vocational assistance, job referrals and life skills classes.

-The South Gate Domestic Family Violence Education and Prevention program administered by the South

-Gate Police Department provides shelter, court advocacy, counseling, 24-hour hotline, crisis intervention, support groups and case management to domestic and sexual abuse victims.
+The South Gate Domestic Violence Education and Prevention program administered by the South Gate Police Department provides shelter, court advocacy, counseling, 24-hour hotline, crisis intervention, support groups and case management to domestic and sexual abuse victims.